IBM/ai-data-workshop/build-and-deploy-with-studio/README.md

     <img src="images/run-the-model.png" width="700"/>

 5. Make a prediction request to the model – use json
-    1. You can use json to send a single request as well
+    1. You can use json to send a single request as well.
-    2. Download the test json file [**GoldenBank_TestData.json**](./GoldenBank_TestData.json) from git repo
+    2. Download the test json file [**GoldenBank_TestData.json**](./GoldenBank_TestData.json) from this repo.
-    3. Drop or browse for the test json file to upload
+    3. Drop or browse for the test json file to upload.
-    4. The test json file appears in Data assets, under **Assets** tab
+    4. The test json file appears in Data assets, under **Assets** tab.
     5. Click **Deployments** tab.
     6. Click **Mortgage Approval Model Deployment**.
     7. On the **Test** tab, click **Paste JSON**.